Philadelphia Memories (Part III)

 In 1953, a follower presented Father Divine with Woodmont, a 72-acre estate with a sprawling stone mansion - built in 1892 for the founder of Alan Wood Steel Co. - that commands a sweeping view of a rolling hillside in Gladwyne, a tony Philadelphia suburb.
 The 32-room French Gothic manor served as Father Divine's home until his death in 1965.
 He is buried on the property.

-Father Divine's widow is still alive and conducts services for the old and dwindling congregation at the estate.
+Father Divine's widow, Edna Rose Ritchings, died in 2017.
 Meanwhile, the Duesey has passed through the hands of several collectors.
 I saw the massive, impressive machine once at Las Vegas' Imperial Palace Collection in 1993. (posted 6/27/08, permalink)